commitdev/zero-backend-go/README.md

 - Adding environment variables to CircleCI project
 - Linking the CircleCi with the github repository
   - Linking the circleCI will automatically trigger the first build and deploy your application to EKS cluster
-- Creating the application database's credentials

-### Application Database user creation
-Using environment variables injected from Zero, it will fetch the RDS master password from AWS secret manager
-- creates a namespace
-- creates a job with a SQL query file mounted generating an application user
-- creating a secret in the application namespace in your EKS cluster
-- removing the RDS master password for security reasons

-_Note: the user creation only happens once during `zero apply`, for details see the `make create-db-user` command_

 ### Frontend Repo